aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Chris Hooker
 * Author information: The author is a graduate of MIT, and has over 15 years of software development experience.

-> I hate including HTML inline as a string in Javascript, so I definitely wanted to use \mcode{templateUrl}.
+> I hate including HTML inline as a string in Javascript, so I definitely wanted to use `templateUrl`.
 This was all fine and good, and I got my directive up and running.
 Then I decided it was time to unit test it.
 That's where the real fun began.

 > I discovered that while getting some simple unit tests running wasn't too hard using just Jasmine, unit testing my \mcode{templateUrl} directive was no simple matter.

-> The problem with using \mcode{templateUrl} is that Angular uses an HTTP request to go get the file.
+> The problem with using `templateUrl` is that Angular uses an HTTP request to go get the file.
 However, in a unit-testing environment, you don't have the full web server environment and can't actually make the HTTP request.
 So, you'll get an error when you try to test the directive.

 > You want to pre-process your HTML template and convert in into Javascript, which can be testing without any need for HTTP requests.